MrSVCD/N0RAMBoot-stick/README.md

 # N0RAMBoot-stick

+--This project is abandoned

---This program does not work yet.
-XmodemCRC is not implemented.--
+--This program does not work yet for N0RAMBoot.
+XmodemCRC is not implemented.

 This is a Arduino program for use with the N0RAMBoot Cartdrige/BIOS for the Sega Master System.